rhysco8/CV/README.md

 ## Experience

-**Boom Chicago** (April 2018 - January 2019)
+**Boom Chicago** (2018 - 2019)
-*Trainer and Performer*
+*Trainer and Performer* Amsterdam
-- Delivered corporate training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council
+- Delivered corporate training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council.
-- Collaboratively devised 2-hour theatre show, pitching and refining ideas and suggesting changes depending on budget and technical limitations
+- Collaboratively devised 2-hour theatre show, pitching ideas and making changes based on budget and technical limitations.
-- Performed 6 improvised comedy shows a week to an international audience
+- Performed 6 improvised comedy shows a week to an international audience.

+**The Free Association** (2017 - 2019)
+*Teacher* London and Amsterdam
+- Taught beginner and advanced classes of long-form improvisation.
+- Suggested changes to the syllabus that have now been implemented to improve breadth of students improv comedy abilities.

-**Sofa.com** (January 2012 - March 2018)
+**Sofa.com** (2012 - 2018)
-*Training and Induction Leader*
+*Training and Induction Leader* London
-- Onboarded new sales team members at flagship Chelsea showroom
+- Onboarded new sales team members at flagship Chelsea showroom.
-- Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge
+- Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge.
-- Created spreadsheet for inputting daily revenue to track daily and monthly targets as well as monthly showroom sales reports to highlight the top performers in the showroom sales team
+- Created monthly showroom sales report to highlight the top performers in the showroom sales team.
 - Maintained training documents to reflect frequent changes to product line